COVID-19: I have hope Nigeria will survive, be united ― Olu of Warri

 Olu of Warri, His Majesty (HM), Ogiame Ikenwoli, has raised optimism that with the supports being rendered by various philanthropists to indigent Nigerians since the advent of COVID-19, there’s hope that Nigeria will survive and be united.

-Tribune Online reports that he gave the optimism when he received members of the Victims Support Fund, a COVID 19 Task Force of the Danjuma Foundation at his palace in Warri, Delta State at the weekend.
+Tribune Online reports that the monarch gave the optimism when he received members of the General TY Danjuma (retd)-led Victims Support Fund (VSF) COVID-19 Task Force, at his palace in Warri, Delta State at the weekend.

-The Olu said that God knew the reason He allowed COVID-19 pandemic at the beginning of a new decade.
-He prayed that the scourge should return just the way it came.
+The Olu conjectured that God knows the reason he allowed COVID-19 pandemic at the beginning of a new decade and prayed that the scourge should return just the way it came.

-The COVID-19 Task Force led by Mrs Toyosi Akerele Ogunsiji presented palliatives comprising 10kgs rice, 10kgs beans, 10kgs garri, 4 litres vegetable oil, 2kgs salt as well as PPEs to the government and people of the state.
+He thanked the COVID-19 task force led by Mrs Toyosi Akerele-Ogunsiji, who presented palliatives comprising rice in 10kg, beans in 10kg, garri in 10kg vegetable oil in 4litres and salt in 2kg as well as Personal Protection Equipment (PPEs) to the government and people of the state.

-While presenting the items to the representative of the Olu of Warri, Chief Clement Maleghemi, Mrs Ogunsiji, said the monetary value of the items the taskforce donated to Delta State alone were worth N154.5 million targeted at 2, 758 vulnerable homes.
+Mrs Akerele-Ogunsiji, while presenting the items to the representative of the Olu of Warri, Chief Clement Maleghemi, said the monetary value of the items the taskforce donated to Delta State alone were worth N154.5 million, targeting 2, 758 vulnerable homes.

 She said 266, 532, 266 and 266 households of the most vulnerable were drawn from five local governments namely: Warri, Warri South-West, Oshimili North and Warri South respectively.